QGEP/docs/en/_sources/vm/about.txt

 Settings that are changed from a default software install:

 - ``pg_hba.conf`` has **trust** for local connections
-- QGIS is setup with `multithread rendering on <http://www.lutraconsulting.co.uk/products/qgis-mtr>`_
+- QGIS is setup with `multithreaded rendering enabled <http://www.lutraconsulting.co.uk/products/qgis-mtr>`_

 .. note::

  The users ``web`` and ``root`` have the password ``qgis``

 .. note::